osuosl/presentation-devopsbootcamp/source/index.rst

 Student Jobs
 ------------

+|

+.. note:: Emily
+    If you're lucky enough to get a job that's at all related to CS it's probably HELPDESK or TEACHING ASSISTANT.

+    Good for "plays well with others", "works hard", etc.

+    Not good for learning real sysadminning / development, or MENTORSHIP

 .. figure:: _static/waitress.jpg
     :align: right
     :scale: 50%

-.. note:: Emily
-    Also, more students TA than get to work at OSL/Helpdesk/BSG... this does *not* teach good software development, or any sysadminning

 .. note:: photo by Judy Baxter, https://www.flickr.com/photos/judybaxter/14999803/